Our main programmes of work include:

 Peer education programmes – developing local Roma residents as peer educators to share information about rights and entitlements, local provision and facilities in relation to health.

-Working with our sister subsidiary, GREAT Gardens, to improve the local environment and create opportunities for community gardening.
 We have delivered two major environmental employability initiatives in recent years – supporting the refurbishment and maintenance of local backcourt areas.
 We are also systematically improving front gardens in South-West Govanhill.

 Local economic development